-&lt;sup>24Normally an application that fails to meet the criteria in any of its aspects will be considered as not satisfactory.
+&lt;sup>24 Normally an application that fails to meet the criteria in any of its aspects will be considered as not satisfactory.
 Nevertheless, so as to ensure that the validation process will not be implemented unreasonably, if an independent evaluation finds that a programme virtually meets the validation criteria but needs some minor modifications, the independent evaluation could conclude "Satisfactory subject to recommended special conditions" where the special conditions prescribe the defects that require to be corrected.
 Give precise reasons for the conclusions organised under each of the 12 criteria (for the programme and each embedded programme and any modules proposed to lead to QQI awards) citing supporting evidence.
 If any criteria or sub-criteria are not met by the application this must be stated explicitly giving precise reasons with evidence.
 A "Not Satisfactory" recommendation may be justified if any one of the applicable criteria or sub-criteria are not demonstrated to be satisfied.

 - 3. Clarify and expand on the Transferable Skills Matrix tailoring and linking it as appropriate to the occupational profile of learners. - 4.
 Correct programme/module schedules for names, entry, contact hours and assessment percentages. - 5.
-Clarify the attendance policy for students. - 6.
-Amend the proposed delivery schedules to include the time required for assessment presentations. - 7.
-Clarify and expand on the method to be used and resourcing required for the presentations. - 8.
-Clarify the requirement for passing the module. - 9.
-Clarify the repeat assessment provision and methods. - 10.
+Ethics to be more clearly articulated as an element of the curriculum. - 6.
+Clarify the attendance policy for students. - 7.
+Amend the proposed delivery schedules to include the time required for assessment presentations. - 8.
+Clarify and expand on the method to be used and resourcing required for the presentations. - 9.
+Clarify the requirement for passing the module. - 10.
+Clarify the repeat assessment provision and methods. - 11.
 Combine Appendices 7 and 8 for incorporation into the Learner Handbook.